implydata/plyql/README.md

-# plyql
+# PlyQL

-A SQL parser for plywood
+A SQL-like interface to plywood

 ## Installation